cloudtruth/terraform-provider-cloudtruth/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## About CloudTruth
+## About CloudTruth by Sigma-Automate

-[CloudTruth](https://cloudtruth.com/) is a universal configuration and secrets management platform that helps teams:
+[CloudTruth by Sigma-Automate](https://cloudtruth.com/) is a universal configuration and secrets management platform that helps teams:

 - Centralize configuration across all environments
 - Eliminate configuration drift and errors